 use a product that disinfects water by killing microbiotics &

 bacterias.
 Thus, for example, they wash vegetables for 10 minutes

-in water that has a few drops of this stuff.
+in water that has a few drops of this stuff and they use this disinfected water to brush their teeth.
 There are different products,

 some are clorine/bleach based others are not; “microdyn”